 Getting Rid of White Flies

 With their incredible persistence to keep coming back to the same spot despite all your best efforts to check and spray for them everyday you will start to think that all those people who gave up on hibiscus were right.
-Happily we’re here to tell you that is not the case and there are two answers to this problem.
+Don’t feel bad if you get them, it happens to us all and is another opportunity to learn how to better take care of your plants.
+Happily we’re here to tell you that there is a successful strategy to eliminate them and there are two answers to this problem.

 Healthy Hibiscus Plants Are The Key